-I am a pluralistic, trauma-informed psychotherapist with a deep commitment to supporting individuals and families through life’s challenges.
-For over 13 years, I have worked in the community, offering both professional and voluntary support to people struggling with mental health difficulties, trauma, addiction, attachment issues, and social isolation.
-My passion lies in empowering people to heal, fostering resilience, and helping individuals find strength in their own stories.
+I am a trauma-informed practitioner, professional life coach, and addiction counsellor with a strong commitment to supporting individuals and families through life’s challenges.
+For over 13 years, I have worked in both professional and voluntary roles within the community, providing compassionate support to people impacted by trauma, mental health difficulties, addiction, attachment wounds, and social isolation.

 Alongside my clinical practice, I have delivered lived experience trauma talks to educate the public on the impact of trauma and Adverse Childhood Experiences (ACEs).
 I believe that by raising awareness, breaking the cycle of trauma, and promoting compassionate understanding, we can create stronger, healthier communities.